opeeyum/django-book/en/chapter02.rst

 Django installations.
 We'll assume you're installing it either on a desktop/laptop machine or a server.

-Later, in Chapter 12, we'll cover how to deploy Django to a production site.
+Later, in `Chapter 12`_, we'll cover how to deploy Django to a production site.

 Installing Python
 =================